Impact Factor 3.086 | CiteScore 3.08

 Research involving microbially-mediated degradation processes of toxic compounds or wastewater treatment studies, should be submitted to the Microbiotechnology, Ecotoxicology and Bioremediation section.
 Work reporting on the genome of a single species should be submitted to Evolutionary and Genomic Microbiology, whereas Aquatic Microbiology will consider genomic studies at a microbial population level.
 Studies on microbial processes in wetlands should be submitted to Terrestrial Microbiology.

 Indexed in: Scopus, DOAJ, Chemical Abstracts Service (CAS), Proquest ASFA: Aquatic Sciences and Fisheries Abstracts

-Aquatic Microbiology welcomes submissions of the following article types: Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge and Technology and Code.
+Aquatic Microbiology welcomes submissions of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Aquatic Microbiology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Articles published in the section Aquatic Microbiology will benefit from the Frontiers impact and tiering system after online publication.
 Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a Frontiers Focused Review - a tier-climbing article.
 This is referred to as "democratic tiering".
 The author selection is based on article impact analytics of original research published in all Frontiers specialty journals and sections.
 Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Microbiology and Marine Science.

 CH – 1005 Lausanne